Westfalen AG: Service stations division

 Westfalen fuels are sourced exclusively from German refineries.
 In addition to Super plus, Super 95 E5, Super 95 E10 and diesel fuels, the company also offers alternative energy supplies such as LPG, natural gas, E85 Biopower and electric charging points at many service stations.
 Alternative energy sources play an important role at Westfalen service stations.
 Own brand and Castrol engine oil for petrol and diesel engines is also available.

 Westfalen Service Card is Westfalen AG's fuel card.
 This card is accepted at over 5,500 service stations including the Westfalen, Agip, Aral, AVIA, Markant, OMV and Total brands.

 Westfalen Group

-The Westfalen Group is operating with a total of 23 subsidiaries and associates in Germany, Belgium, France, the Netherlands, Austria, Poland, Switzerland and the Czech Republic – with more than 20 production sites located across Europe.
+The Westfalen Group is operating with a total of 23 subsidiaries and associates in Germany, Belgium, France, the Netherlands, Austria and Switzerland – with more than 20 production sites located across Europe.

 Company logo

 The central component of the Westfalen AG word and image logo is a leaping, white horse on a red background.
 From the founding of the company in 1923 until 2001, the horse in the logo leapt to the left and the whole image had a heraldic look.
 When the word and image logo was redesigned in 2001 the horse was reduced significantly, the heraldic elements were removed and now the streamlined horse leaps to the right.